KhronosGroup/VulkanSC-Loader/README.md

 While this project has been developed primarily by LunarG, Inc., there are many other companies and individuals making this possible: Valve Corporation, funding project development; Khronos providing oversight and hosting of the project.

+Original Vulkan SC modifications have been contributed by NVIDIA CORPORATION.